About

 Photograph by Tania Barricklo _________________________________________________________________________________

 James Lasdun was born in London and now lives in the US.
 He has published novels, a memoir, collections of poetry and books of short stories.
 His most recent books are Bluestone: New and Selected Poems and Victory, a pair of short novels, one of which, Afternoon of a Faun is published separately in the US (the other was previously published in the Paris Review).
 With Jonathan Nossiter he co-wrote the films Sunday, which won Best Feature and Best Screenplay awards at Sundance, and Signs and Wonders, starring Charlotte Rampling and Stellan Skarsgaard.
 With Michael Hofmann he edited the anthology After Ovid: New Metamorphoses.
 His essays and reviews have appeared in Harper’s, Granta, The London Review of Books, The New York Times, The Guardian and The New Yorker.
+His article on the Murdaugh case, The Corrupt World Behind the Murdaugh Murders, was the most widely read article in the New Yorker in 2023.

 Critical appraisals of his work include reviews by James Wood in The Guardian and Gabriele Annan in the New York Review of Books.